SDWebImage/SDWebImagePhotosPlugin/README.md

 ```

 ## Usage
-**Important!** To use Photos Library plugin.
-Firstly you need to register the photos loader to image manager.
+**Important!** To use this Photos Library plugin, you first need to register the photos loader to image manager.

 There are two ways to register the photos loader.
-One for temporarily usage (when providing URL is definitely Photos URL but not HTTP URL), and another for global support (don't need any check, support both HTTP URL as well as Photos URL).
+One is for temporarily usage (when providing URL is definitely Photos URL but not HTTP URL), and another for global support (don't need any check, supports both HTTP URL as well as Photos URL).

 #### Use custom manager (temporarily)
-You can create custom manager for temporary usage.
+You can create a custom manager for temporary usage.
 When you use custom manager, be sure to specify `SDWebImageContextCustomManager` context option with your custom manager for View Category methods.

 + Objective-C